ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

-- [monero-project/monero-gui](https://github.com/monero-project/monero-gui) - Monero: the secure, private, untraceable cryptocurrency (today)
+- [monero-project/monero-gui](https://github.com/monero-project/monero-gui) - Monero: the secure, private, untraceable cryptocurrency (1 day ago)
-- [aleksilassila/reiverr](https://github.com/aleksilassila/reiverr) - Reiverr is a clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr (6 days ago)
+- [aleksilassila/reiverr](https://github.com/aleksilassila/reiverr) - Reiverr is a clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr (1 week ago)
 - [CalcProgrammer1/OpenRGB](https://github.com/CalcProgrammer1/OpenRGB) - Open source RGB lighting control that doesn&#39;t depend on manufacturer software.
 Supports Windows, Linux, MacOS.
 Mirror of https://gitlab.com/CalcProgrammer1/OpenRGB.
 Releases can be found on GitLab.
-(6 days ago)
+(1 week ago)
 - [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.
-(1 week ago)
+(2 weeks ago)
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
-(1 week ago)
+(2 weeks ago)

 ## // metrics